mpdhavale/cheat_sheet/README.md

   command: mysql -u root wordpress -e "SELECT ID FROM wordpress.wp_users LIMIT 1;"
   register: db_exist
   ignore_errors: true
+  changed_when: false			# This check will always show up as "OK" and never "Changed".
+  					# Handlers will not be triggered!

   # Copy and restore database from backup if database doesn't exist:
 - name: Copy WordPress DB